Want the perfect workout program?

 The most efficient way to train the gluteus medius is to use exercises that closely resemble its function.
 By understanding the roles it plays biomechanically, you will be better equipped to choose movements that target the gluteus medius.

-Before we talk about how to strengthen the gluteus medius, let’s first discuss some very common behaviors you may be doing that could actually be weakening the muscles.
+There are some very common behaviors you may be doing that could actually be weakening the muscles.
 These behaviors have all been found to be contributing factors to the weakening of the gluteus medius and causing issues with hip control and stability.
 They are easy to fix so don’t worry if you are guilty of any of them.

 1. Standing With Weight Shifted: